Frontier Days

 About This Site

-but if Len Stroud's leap was spectacular, more spectacular was some trick riding featuring a team of horses owned by Buck Lucas
+But if Len Stroud and Bonnie Gray's leaps were spectacular, more spectacular was some trick riding featuring a team of horses owned by Buck Lucas

 L. Tyndall on a team owned by Buck Lucas.
 Photo by A. E. Gordon, 1929.